-Reimbursement rates29
+Reimbursement rates26

 - 1. Actual expenses incurred in the performance of League duties, within the constraints imposed by the budget, will be reimbursed at the following rates: - 2.
 Telephone, postage, photocopying, and essential supplies: at actual cost. - 3.
 Travel: Travel by public transportation at actual cost including tips.
 The least expensive means of transportation that is feasible shall be used.
 In January of every year, the Treasurer shall update the vouchers provided for staff and member use with the current IRS mileage reimbursement rate for League travel.
 Board member travel may be reimbursed or make an in-kind donation at the rate per mile driven in service of charitable organizations. - 4.
 Parking, tips, fees: Parking and necessary tips and fees are reimbursed at actual cost with receipt. - 5.
 Lodging: Lodging is reimbursed at actual cost, allowing one-half room per person unless the board directs otherwise, or unless a single room is required when traveling alone on League business.
 If a single room is not required but is desired by the traveler, they will receive reimbursement for one half room cost. - 6.
 Meals and incidental expenses: Budgetary constraints do not permit reimbursement of meals and incidental expenses.
 Meals and incidental expenses while away from home overnight are tax deductible as in-kind contributions to the League at current IRS/U.S. General Services Administration amounts and guidelines. - 7.
 Registration fees for conferences/workshops: at actual cost. - 8.
-Other types of actual expenses if the board permits: - 9.
-Project Budgets: State board members, those elected or appointed to off-board positions, may request reimbursement from funds at the rates listed in the project's budget.
-Such budgets shall be based on actual costs.
-Reimbursement requires documented expenses.
+Other types of actual expenses if the board permits:

-29 Based on the LWV-Texas Handbook.
+26 Based on the LWV-Texas Handbook.